thebirdgr/robovision_ros2/robovision_2/README.md

 * What is the scope of your grayscale image variables?
 Do you need to make them global?
 Why?

+* Yes, the variable has to be global if not the pointer will be deleted and created each time

 ## 2.3.2 Color Thresholding

 Now we will create a very basic color segmentator.
 For simplicity, we will use the BGR color space, but it is more common to use the HSV color space; we let the interested reader to find what are the extra steps to use an HSV image for color segmentation.